ClassroomSTEAM/stop_music/Stop-music.md

 })
 ```

+## Stop a melody

-## Stop a melody by playing an empty array when button B pressed
+Stop a melody by playing an empty array when button B pressed

 ```blocks
 input.onButtonPressed(Button.B, function () {